openvnf/vnf-ipsec/README.md

 # remote network to be shared
 IPSEC_REMOTENET=

+# the remote identifier for the connection
+IPSEC_REMOTEID=

 # pre shared key to be used for the tunnel
 # this should be a long random string